2010 in Kenyan football: Relegation

-Red Berets and Mahakama, were relegated to the Nationwide League for the following season, but the former disbanded due to immense pressure from its sponsors to produce good performances.
+Red Berets and Mahakama, were relegated to the Nationwide League for the following season, but the former was disbanded due to immense pressure from its sponsors to produce good performances.

 Nationwide League

 At the end of the 2010 season, Bandari and Congo JMJ United gained promotion to the Premier League for the following season.

 Domestic cups

 FKL Cup

 Sofapaka beat West Kenya Sugar 2–0 in the final to lift the title for the second time their history.

 Super Cup

 The 2010 Kenyan Super Cup match was played on January 31, 2010, between Sofapaka, the 2009 Kenyan Premier League champions, and A.F.C.
 Leopards, who clinched their 8th FKL Cup title the same year.
 Sofapaka won 1−0 at full-time.